laverdet/isolated-vm/README.md

 Isolate snapshots are a very useful feature if you intend to create several isolates running common libraries between them.
 A snapshot serializes the entire v8 heap including parsed code, global variables, and compiled code.
 Check out the examples section for tips on using this.

+**Please note that versions of nodejs 10.2.0 and higher may crash while using the snapshot feature.**

 ##### `isolate.compileScript(code)` *[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*
 ##### `isolate.compileScriptSync(code)`